 Busywork gives people a feeling of fulfillment, minus the frustration felt with more challenging tasks.
 Accomplishing a task makes you happy, and happy employees are more productive employees.
-A recent study showed a group of participants a comedy clip or provided them food to make them happy and afterward gave them tasks to do.
+A study from 2015 showed a group of participants a comedy clip or provided them food to make them happy and afterward gave them tasks to do.
 The “happy” participants increased their productivity on average by 12%, and productivity levels got as much as 20% higher than the control group.

 When you’re too cold, your lips turn blue — and so does your mood.
 Studies show that low office temperatures increase feelings of loneliness and sadness, and one study found that employees committed 44% more errors and were less than half as productive when their office temperatures were low.

 Naturally, you might come to the conclusion that warmth is the answer.